 What is Assistive Technology?

 Assistive Technology (AT) is defined as any piece of equipment, product system or service used to increase, maintain, and/or improve functional capabilities of individuals with disabilities or limitations (ATIA, 2017).
 This term can refer to any type of assistive, adaptive, or rehabilitative device, along with the process of using these devices.
 Assistive technology can range from low tech to high tech devices depending on the individuals need and their given environment.
+Check out demonstrations of assistive technology on our YouTube channel.

 When can I use Assistive Technology?